KungumapriyaaMKP/InfosysSpringboard/README.md

 Hey, Isha this side.
 My job was to prepare ppt and give presentation.
 Please try to complete the project work by saturday, so that I can atleast prepare the ppt on Sunday.
 I wont be able to do it on monday.

 ok Isha, I'm doing name entity regression & relation extraction, if varshitha upload the cleaned dataset, then only i can do it.
-As I'm having exams, couldn't able to attend the classes prop
+As I'm having exams, couldn't able to attend the classes properly.
 Varshitha u only uploaded the preprocessing code, upload that cleaned dataset, as i did in the previous milestone, Make it fast, as u making delay.